slu-soc5050/final-project/docs/present.md

 8. a limitations slide that discusses what cautionary notes you have about your analyses or your findings,
 9. and discussion and conclusion slide that summarizes your findings, places them in the context of the literature you have identified, and offers some concluding remarks.

 For the literature and data, do not just _summarize_ each but rather make a case for your study: what is the gap in the literature you are addressing?
 Why is the study design best suited to address that gap?
 You do not necessarily have to be this explicit on the slide itself, but should be when you describe the slide on presentation day.
 When you conclude, go back to this gap and make a case for how you've addressed it.
-We call this the "so what" part of a presentation - make sure your audiance does not leave wondering "so what"!^[These suggestions are adapted from <a href="https://twitter.com/JessicaCalarco/status/1024313082271735808" target="_blank">Dr. Jessica Calarco</a>.]
+We call this the "so what" part of a presentation - make sure your audience does not leave wondering "so what"!^[These suggestions are adapted from <a href="https://twitter.com/JessicaCalarco/status/1024313082271735808" target="_blank">Dr. Jessica Calarco</a>.]

 This is, generally speaking, the way that professional conference presentations should be structured.
 There are only two major differences - we typically have a bit longer for conferences, which often offer presenters ten to fifteen minutes, and presenting data on the normality of your dependent variable is typically not a part of what you would present.